mrlibw/Lightweight-Manipulation/README.md

-# Lightweight Generative Adversarial Networks for Text-Guided Image Manipulation
+# Text-guided Image Manipulation with Image Comparing \& Sharp Region Enhancing
-Pytorch implementation for Lightweight Generative Adversarial Networks for Text-Guided Image Manipulation.
-The goal is to introduce a lightweight generative adversarial network for efficient image manipulation using natural language descriptions.
+Pytorch implementation for Text-guided Image Manipulation with Image Comparing \& Sharp Region Enhancing.
+The goal is to introduce two new methods image comparing and sharp region enhancing to improve the quality of text-guided image generation.
+In this repository they are integrated into the Lightweight Generative Adversarial Networks ([Lightweight-Manipulation](https://github.com/mrlibw/Lightweight-Manipulation)).

 ### Overview
 <img src="archi.jpg" width="940px" height="230px"/>